 Comprehensive Economic Development Strategy

-SEWRPC is continuing a regional partnership to prepare a new Comprehensive Economic Development Strategy (CEDS) for the Region.
-During 2014 and 2015, SEWRPC worked in partnership with the Milwaukee 7 (M7), Regional Economic Partnership (REP), and Wisconsin Economic Development Corporation (WEDC) to develop the Region’s first CEDS.
-The CEDS is designed to bring together the public and private sectors to develop a strategic plan to diversify and strengthen the Region’s economy.
-The CEDS also provides for a more widespread understanding of the ongoing economic development work program in the Region, which draws heavily from the work of the M7.
-More information on the current CEDS is available here.
+SEWRPC adopted the 2021-2025 Comprehensive Economic Development Strategy (CEDS) in September 2021.
+The CEDS was prepared by the Milwaukee 7 Economic Development Partnership (M7) and SEWRPC, with input from M7’s Regional Economic Partnership (REP) working group and other stakeholders.
+The CEDS represents a collaborative effort to develop a strategic plan that will diversify and strengthen the Region’s economy.
+The CEDS also provides for a more widespread understanding of the ongoing economic development work program in the Region, which draws heavily from the work of M7.
+More information on the new 2021-2025 CEDS, including the full report and a summary presentation, is available here.

 Business Parks and Absorption Studies